holistic-web/toolbox/.project/analytics.md

 To view analytics please go to the Google Analytics [console](https://analytics.google.com/analytics/web/#/report-home/a158697610w223179031p211788342)

+In the top left of the analytics console you have the option to choose accounts and sites.
+Choose admin -> Holistic toolbox -> All Web Site Data to see events across the whole site

 ### Roadmap:

 - Check it is working on .web.app urls